provocon/coremedia-build-docker/README.md

 # CoreMedia Build Container

-This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattforms starting from 17nm throughout 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository contains the necessary parts to create a Docker image with the few required tools to build [CoreMedia][coremedia] Plattforms starting from 17nm up to 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.

 The home of this repository is at [GitHub][github] with a mirror at [GitLab][gitlab].

 ## Feedback

 Please use the [issues][issues] section of this repository at [GitHub][github] for feedback.

 ## Goals

-This container is intended for use in container based CI system like the [GitLab][gitlabci] CI or [GitHub][github] Actions.
+This container is intended for use in container based CI system like the [GitLab][gitlabci] CI or [GitHub][actions] Actions.
 Example starting points are included with this repository.

-See the `examples/` directory with usage examples and don't forget the [Maven][maven] and [NPM][npm] registry setup.

-Examples for builds with [GitLab][gitlabci] CI and [GitHub][github] Actions will need the additional files in `examples/workspace-configuration` and a personal `npmrc` needs to be created through `npm-registry-login.sh`.

 Also some common tools for additional preparation steps are included like